linkanp/profit_calculator/README.md

 The remaining 6 gnomes are not included in the calculations as they have not been sold yet.

 ## Installation
-Run the composer install command from the project root directory.
+After cloning the repo in your local, Run the composer install and yarn install command from the project root directory.

 `composer install`

 `yarn install`

 ## Database Setup
 Modify the DB connection information as per your local DB server.
 Update the [db_username] and [password] in the line below in .env file.

 `DATABASE_URL=mysql://[db_username]:[password]@127.0.0.1:3306/profit_calculator?serverVersion=5.7`

-Then run the following command,
+Then run the following command to create the DB 'profit_calculator' and tables in your local DB server.

 `php bin/console doctrine:database:create`

 `php bin/console doctrine:migrations:migrate`

 ## Run the Project

 `symfony server:start`

 Browse the project from http://127.0.0.1:8000

 ### Cheers!!